-In the case of Mr. Smith, 25% of his performance share opportunity is based on the performance of our investment group.
-Net value realized will be measured using a formula described above under "- Elements of Compensation - Annual Cash Incentive - Overview."
-A threshold award of 25% will be earned if the net value realized by Regency's investment group in 2007 is at least \$75 million, measured at the end of the three-year performance period ended December 31, 2009, and 100% will be earned if the net value realized is at least \$150 million.
+In the case of Mr. Smith, 30% of his performance share opportunity under the 2008 plan is based on the performance of our investment group.
+Net value realized measures the actual performance of developments started in 2008.
+A threshold award of 33% will be earned if the net value realized by Regency's investment group in 2008 is at least \$70 million, measured at the end of the three-year performance period ended December 31, 2010, and 100% will be earned if the net value realized is at least \$150 million.

-The following table sets forth additional information about the performance criteria tied to the investment group:
+The following table sets forth additional information about the performance criteria tied to the investment group for 2008 through 2010: